jundalisay/spblist/content/en/research/aristotle/metaphysics/book-1/part-9.md

 - But this means that those Forms are Substances*.

-> *Superphysics Note: No, the Forms are not Substances.
-Only Aristotle's weird logic creates separate Substances, when they are already Forms.
+{{< n n="No, the Forms are not Substances.
+Only Aristotle's weird logic creates separate Substances, when they are already Forms. " >}}

 <!-- (for the concept is single not only in the case of substances but also in the other cases, and there are sciences not only of substance but also of other things, and a thousand other such difficulties confront them).  -->